 Next Point-in-Time Count:

-Our 2017 PIT is coming up!
-We will be out there on the last Wednesday of the month, January 25th.
+Our 2018 PIT is coming up!
+We will be out there on the second-to-last Wednesday of the month, January 24th.
 For provider updates, information, and documentation on the next Point-in-Time Count, please visit our Provider Point-in-Time Count Update page.

 For all other up-to-date information regarding this year’s Point-in-Time Count, please visit our News/Calendar of Events page.